miftahganzz/TikSave/README.md

 **TikSave** is distributed as a compiled binary with **Proprietary License**.

 ```
-Copyright © 2026 Miftah Ganzz.
+Copyright (c) 2026 miftahganzz

 All rights reserved.

-This software is provided as a compiled binary for personal use only.
+This software is provided for personal use only.
-Redistribution, modification, or reverse engineering is prohibited.

-For licensing inquiries, please contact the author.
+You are NOT allowed to:
+- Modify the software
+- Reverse engineer the software
+- Redistribute the software
+- Sell or sublicense the software
+- Use the software for commercial purposes

+You are allowed to:
+- Download and use the software for personal, non-commercial use only.

+Any violation of these terms may result in legal action.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
 ```

 ---